Nghe-Thi-Thanh-Tam/squid-game/README.md

 ✅ The player win if he reach the finish line before time is ran out without get caught.

-**Motivation**
-This is a traditional game in many country - Vietnamese version of "Em bé tập đi", featured in Netflix hit "Squid Game.", after the successful of the series, "Red light green light" has gained awareness around the world.
-Since then, there were many version of playing this game online on the internet.
-We wanted to make something trendy and also found it challeging doing this for the first time.

 **Primary Feature(must-have):**
 - Fully Functional GUI,